imberny/tall_tale/docs/brainstorm_description.md

 ### Property

 A labeled value.
 Can contain sub-properties.
+(Rename to traits?)

+### Flag

+A plain label which can be optionally applied to any entity.

 ### Relationship